allan8araujo/allan8araujo/README.md

 </p>

 <h2 align='center'>
-You can also reach me at linkedin!
+You can also reach me at linkedin!!
 </h2>

 <p align='center'>